-On Monday, Logikcull launched its new Slack feature, allowing legal teams to deal with Slack data simply and easily.
-This feature opens up a whole new world of valuable data for modern legal professionals, as the email inbox is increasingly replaced by other forms of communication.
+Recently, Logikcull launched its new Slack integration and chat-specific filters, allowing legal teams to deal with eDiscovery on Slack data simply and easily.
+These features, together with Logikcull's ability to render, index and conduct searches on Slack data, open up a whole new world of valuable data for modern legal professionals, as the email inbox is increasingly replaced by other forms of communication.
 Companies that adopt Slack, for example, see email usage decline by 48.6 percent on average.
 And that’s a lot of companies.
 Slack has more than seven million daily users and is used by more than 70 percent of the Fortune 100.
 If you’re not dealing with Slack data, you’re letting potentially game-changing evidence go undiscovered.

 Slack data can be extremely rich.
 Each message log contains information on text, attachments, response types, edits and deletions, and more.
 In addition to messages, Slack’s integrations allow it to operate as a centralized hub for all sorts of information.
 A Slack integration can create a notification every time a spreadsheet is updated, for example, or allow you to make payroll and finance decisions directly from the platform.

 Slack’s app directory lists dozens of apps broken down by categories such as file management, finance, project management, security and compliance, and more.
 The Time Doctor app tracks user activities and provides statistics on “where time was spent such as viewing websites and applications used when working.”
 The Stripe app sends messages when charges are made, invoices updated, transfers sent and more.
 The Spectr app offers real-time legal advice, delivered directly in Slack, from a “professional legal advisor.”
 These are in addition to incredibly popular integrations like Google Drive, Zoom, Jira, and Salesforce.

 All of this creates a potentially discoverable record within Slack.

 But how do you get that data in the first place?